Tell Me If It Hurts

 With an impatient gesture, Dad hands him another credit card, which goes through.
 Then Dad gets into the car, and we speed away.
 I am getting impatient too.
 I want to be home and see Mom and Dad together as they get ready for the annual Christmas party with our neighbors, just like they did last year, when I was still around.

 It begins to rain.
 Dad puts the wipers on.
-The wide arcs of Christmas lights that hangs above the Sainte-Catherine street look sad, like Mom’s mouth before she begins to cry.
+The wide arcs of Christmas lights that hang above the Sainte-Catherine street look sad, like Mom’s mouth before she begins to cry.

 Dad slows down and squints his eyes as he looks for a parking spot.
 He still refuses to wear his glasses.
 Or he has forgotten them, I can’t tell for sure.

 “Look Dad, right here.”
 I know, he can’t hear me, but I used to be the one who always found his parking spots.
-But then he sees the spot I just saw, and I think, damn, does he hear me?
+But then he does see the spot I just saw, and I think, damn, does he hear me?
 Spooky.

 He parks the car right in front of Sears, looks at his watch, hesitating.
 It’s almost six.
 The store is just about to close.
 In a flash, he gets out of the car and runs inside.